h4s33b/learn-react-sample-projects/meeting-invite/README.md

 <b>inviteReducer</b> is our application reducer that is managing state.

 <h4>Note: This Explanation is based on my own Understanding.
 Feel free to update a readme and send me a pull request.
-I will me happy to merge.
+I will be more than happy to merge.
 Thanks</h4>